vincenzoml/topochecker/README.md

 (mind the semicolon!).
 COLOR is an integer, which can also be in hexadecimal form (0xNNNNNN); this RGB color is used to color the output for the specified formula.
 Colours are currently just summed for different formulas.

 `Output "filename";`
+`Output "filename" state1,state2,...

-Starts a new file named "filename", closing the previous one.
+Outputs to a set of files named "filename-STATEID", closing the previous ones.
 If no "Output" commands are present, the second argument from the command line is used.
+If a list of states is additionally specified, then only these states are saved.

 Syntax of formulas
 ------------------